Ambode George reveals the first mistake Tinubu made in his administration | Get the Latest News, National, Politics, Entertainment, Metro, Sport & Opinions.

 He further said; “Kwara State also got N5 billion, what is the population of Kwara State ?
 You remember, there was something that I saw when they were giving them rice and just one “mudu” to one family, would you be giving that N5 billion everyday ?
 The mess in the financial sector is shambolic, and also heart wrentching.
 I feel absolutely mortified, beyond words that that happened.
 Where is our reserve ?
 If you do not have enough reserve, how do you support your currency ?
 What is going on ?
 Those leakages, is it true about this oil subsidy scam ?
 What are the facts behind this story?””

-He raised questions about the financial sector’s integrity and expressed dismay at the state of Nigeria’s reserve.
-He highlighted concerns about currency support and alleged mismanagement in the foreign exchange market, where the dollar’s value seemed to fluctuate depending on connections.
-He stressed the need for transparency to understand ongoing financial challenges and prevent repeating past mistakes, emphasizing that addressing these issues should be a collective effort rather than relying solely on one individual.
-In essence, Chief Olabode George critiqued the allocation of palliatives, financial sector mismanagement, and transparency issues in President Tinubu’s administration, calling for collective efforts to address these challenges.
+He questioned the honesty of the financial industry and expressed disappointment with Nigeria’s reserve.
+He brought attention to worries about currency assistance and claimed that the foreign exchange market was being mismanaged, with the value of the dollar appearing to change based on personal connections.
+He emphasized the importance of transparency in order to comprehend current financial difficulties and avoid repeating past errors.
+He stressed that it is necessary for everyone to work together rather than relying solely on one person.
+Essentially, Chief Olabode George criticized the distribution of relief funds, mismanagement in the financial sector, and lack of transparency in President Tinubu’s government, and called for a collective effort to address these problems.

-Finally he said; “When you hear various stories, it can be confusing, especially when it comes to lies and misinformation.
-There have been reports of mismanagement in the foreign exchange market, where the value of the dollar seemed to vary depending on who you knew.
-This affects everyone, because it’s not a private matter.
-It involves money that belongs to all Nigerians.
-We need transparency to understand what is really happening and avoid repeating past mistakes.
-We cannot rely on one person to fix everything.
-It is a collective effort.”
+In conclusion, he expressed that listening to different narratives can be perplexing, particularly when it involves deceit and false information.
+There have been allegations of mishandling in the foreign currency market, where the worth of the dollar appeared to fluctuate based on personal connections.
+This impacts everyone, as it is not an individual concern but rather involves the funds belonging to all Nigerians.
+To comprehend the true situation and prevent repeating previous errors, transparency is crucial.
+It is not feasible to depend on a single individual to rectify everything; it requires a joint endeavor.

 )